People & Planet

 We approach sustainability from a broad perspective, which we believe is necessary to ensure the global health of society and the planet.
-We have become increasingly ambitious in the promotion of sustainable development.
-Our goal is to reduce and offset our carbon footprint and to be carbon neutral in 2023.
+We are committed to reducing our carbon emissions and offsetting our footprint by donating to Mifuko Trust’s Agroforestry project.
+The agroforestry project develops new farming techniques, sets up tree nurseries, plants trees and trains agroforestry ambassadors.
 To measure our impact more accurately, we have introduced a GHG protocol in our reporting.

 Read more about our sustainability principles and how we implement them in our operations in our latest Sustainability Report: